 Tier 2: Stimulus Awards

 The Tier 2 Stimulus Award is intended to support innovative research initiatives aimed at obtaining sufficient data to allow new applications for extramural funding.
-Tier 2 may have a larger budget and/or a longer time-frame than Tier 1.
+Tier 2 may have a larger budget and/or a longer time-frame than Tier 1, and require preliminary data to support the research questions.
 All UNC Lineberger Comprehensive Cancer Center members, UNC Chapel Hill faculty, and UNC system-school faculty are also encouraged to apply.

 - Terms and Eligibility

 - Criteria, Review and Restrictions

 Terms of the Awards